 The GLOBE Teacher's Guide

-The GLOBE Teacher's Guide is an online collection of background information, protocols (data collection procedures), and learning activities organized by Earth spheres: Atmosphere, Biosphere, Hydrosphere,and Soil (Pedosphere).
-Protocols are intended to be used as written, using instruments which meet certain specifications to ensure data accuracy worldwide.
+The GLOBE Teacher's Guide is an online collection of background information, science protocols (data collection procedures), and learning activities organized by Earth spheres: Atmosphere, Biosphere, Hydrosphere, and Pedosphere (Soil).
+The science protocols are intended to be used as written, using instruments that meet certain specifications in order to ensure data accuracy worldwide.
 Instruments, as well as instrument suppliers, are available here: Scientific Instruments for Collecting GLOBE Data.
-Learning activities, on the other hand, can be modified to fit your time, resource or content needs.
+Learning activities, on the other hand, can be modified to fit your time, resource, or content needs.

-Protocols and learning activities also note the education standards they address.
+The science protocols and learning activities also note the education standards that they address.
 In the United States, many educators are required to focus their teaching on addressing specific standards.
-Many countries in GLOBE and virtually every state in the United States have adopted standards for education, including science education.
-These standards vary, and it is not presently possible to provide a correspondence between GLOBE elements (e.g. protocols and learning activities) and every set of standards.
+Many GLOBE countries, and virtually every state in the United States, have adopted standards for education, including science education.
+These standards vary, and it is not presently possible to provide a correspondence between GLOBE elements (e.g., science protocols and learning activities) and every set of standards.
 However, there is often much in common among the different sets of standards for science education.

-Land cover is divided into natural and developed areas.
-Developed areas include urban and commercial areas, agricultural areas and transportation.
+The Biosphere is divided into natural and developed areas.
+Developed areas include urban and commercial areas, agricultural areas, and transportation.
 Natural areas include many different natural habitats: deserts, forests, water bodies and the like.
 All living things––including humans––depend on their habitat or land cover for survival.
-Land cover provides shelter, food and protection.
+Land cover provides shelter, food, and protection.
 Land cover also has a direct effect on the kinds of animals that will likely inhabit an area.

 Water participates in many important natural chemical reactions and is a good solvent.
 Changing any part of the Earth system, such as the amount or type of vegetation in a region or from natural land cover to an impervious one, can affect the rest of the system.
 Rain and snow capture aerosols from the air.
 Acidic water slowly dissolves rocks, placing dissolved solids in water.
 Dissolved or suspended impurities determine water's chemical composition.
 Current measurement programs in many areas of the world cover only a few water bodies a few times during the year.
 GLOBE students provide valuable data to help fill these gaps and improve our understanding of Earth's natural waters.